stevenchadburrow/PICnes/README.md

 <b>A fast NES Emulator written in C specifically for microcontrollers.</b><br>

 <b>Features:</b><br>
 - Everything is inside of a single C file.
-Nothing complicated about it.<br>
+Nothing complicated about it.
+Easy to port!<br>
 - Specific functions for video, audio, and buttons making it easy to change to your specific needs.<br>
 - Uses OpenGL/GLFW and OpenAL for video, keyboard, and audio for an open platform to start from.<br>
 - Works with most games, including mappers: NROM, UNROM, CNROM, ANROM, MMC1, and MMC3 (mostly implemented).<br>